Setting marketing goals or objectives for your service-based small business doesn’t need to be a complicated process.

 You’ll want to ensure you’ve planned for this properly in the beginning so that you’re set up for success and not for failure.

-One of the remaining steps is to prioritise the list of sub-goals that you have so that you’re working on each deliverable in the right order.
+When setting marketing goals, one of the remaining steps is to prioritise the list of sub-goals you have to work on each deliverable in the right order.

-This step is the point at which you’ll be able to determine if any of the sub-goals are dependent on the others.
+This step is the point at which you’ll be able to determine if any of the sub-goals depend on the others.

-In addition to prioritising, it’s also essential to set a milestone date for delivery of each step or sub-goal.
+In addition to prioritising, setting a milestone date for each step or sub-goal delivery is essential.

-A key date or deadline will help you with the final stage which is tracking and monitoring your progress against your goals.
+A key date or deadline will help you with the final stage of tracking and monitoring your progress against your goals.

 If you’ve reached this point, then you’ll have written down one main marketing goal and a series of 5 – 7 sub-goals you’ll need to deliver to achieve your overarching goal.

-To help you to actually achieve your marketing goals, place this list in a place where you will see it regularly to remind you where you’re focus should be.
+To help you achieve your marketing goals, place this list where you will see it regularly to remind you where your focus should be.

 You may even want to write it prominently on a whiteboard in your office!

-It’s very easy to get distracted in small business trying to do all the things, so this will help to remind you what’s important.
+It’s very easy to get distracted in a small business trying to do everything, so this will help remind you what’s important.

-Decide how often you’ll review your progress against your goals and allow enough time that you can react and adjust if necessary before you reach your critical milestones.
+Decide how often you’ll review your progress against your goals and allow enough time to react and adjust if necessary before reaching your critical milestones.

-If you miss a few of your earlier deadlines, then you’ll know that you need to make some adjustments or bring on some additional resources to help you achieve your marketing objectives.
+If you miss a few of your earlier deadlines, you’ll know that you need to make adjustments or bring on some additional resources to help you achieve your marketing objectives.

 Finally, getting yourself an accountability partner or a Marketing Coach will help you to stay on track.